wimpykatana/wimkme/content/blog/react-hooks/index.md

 **Why Use It?**
 If your state logic is more complex (like having multiple related values or actions), `useReducer` is better than `useState`.

+**When to Use It?**
+Use `useReducer` when you have complex state logic that involves multiple sub-values or when the next state depends on the previous one.

 **How to Use It:**
 ```jsx